 A few people have asked me why these seeds are so expensive, and why I usually have only one packet available at a time.
 Here in southeastern Pennsylvania, I have a 50/50 chance of getting maybe a dozen seeds per plant to fully ripen before frost if I grow them outdoors.
 So, I grow my black-leaved cotton in large pots in my small greenhouse.
 It gives me a somewhat protected spot for six or seven plants, but it’s not heated, so cold weather can still slow seed production after mid-September.
 As I don’t want to sell seeds that I’m not confident are mature, my yearly supply is very limited.
-I would like to get these seeds into the hands of as many gardeners as possible, so I prefer to sell only one packet to each customer.
-If you try to place an order and it says I am sold out, feel free to contact me here on Etsy or directly at firstname.lastname@example.org to see if I have any left.

 Don’t want to spend the money on these?
 Consider Googling “red-foliated cotton” or “Gossypium hirsutum Red Foliated”; a few sources sell that strain.
-In 2018, I grew that one too, in the same conditions as ‘Nigrum’.
+I grew that one once, in the same conditions as ‘Nigrum’.
 They looked similar at first, but the ‘Red-Foliated’ plants had larger leaves and grew more quickly than ‘Nigrum’.
 Though they were indeed darkish—ranging from red-tinged green to dark reddish purple—the ‘Red-Foliated’ leaves were not as dark as the near-black of ‘Nigrum’.
 It still makes a nice show, though, so take it under consideration.